Blogs / Kubernetes

 While this high level of collaboration is advantageous, it may raise security concerns.
 But Kubernetes addresses this with its inbuilt Role-Based Access Control (RBAC) feature.
 RBAC enforces modular access control, restricting access to team members with appropriate permissions and safeguarding the CI/CD process.

-10. A Kubernetes CI/CD pipeline empowers developers with continuous feedback, facilitating quick iterations and improves the quality of the application over time.
+A Kubernetes CI/CD pipeline empowers developers with continuous feedback, facilitating quick iterations and improving the quality of the application over time.
 This is possible due to the highly flexible nature of Kubernetes.
 It can be integrated with third-party monitoring and logging tools like Prometheus, Grafana, and the ELK stack and extended to the CI/CD pipeline.

 With Prometheus and Grafana, developers can track application health and performance in real-time throughout the deployment process.
 Similarly, the ELK stack streamlines log management, thereby helping developers analyze logs centrally while troubleshooting issues effectively.
 With these tools and integrations, developers can obtain vital insights on overall system behavior, leading to faster iterations and improvements in application quality.